Vortex nucleation barrier in superconductors beyond the Bean-Livingston approximation: A numerical approach for the sphaleron problem in a gauge theory: Appendix

 In our computation, the string $\vb q(s)$ is discretized as a vector of $F$ frames $\vb q_n$.
 The number of frames we employ ranges between 80 and 120, depending on the transition we are considering.
 Each of these frames, $\vb q_n = \qty(a_x, a_y, \Re{\psi}, \Im{\psi})$ represents a state of the system and is discretized on a mesh grid with a minimum of $400\times400$ lattice sites.
 We adopted a second-order finite difference scheme for the discretization of the functional.
 Then the gradient force is computed by simple analytical derivation of the function obtained by the discretization process.

-For the minimization step, we applied the Nonlinear Conjugate Gradient (NLCG) method with the Polak-Ribièr condition with automatic reset and exact line search.
+For the minimization step, we applied the nonlinear conjugate gradient (NLCG) method with the Polak-Ribière-Polyak condition with automatic reset and exact line search.
 NLCG is necessary as the steepest gradient descent is too slow for this type of problem.
 Notice that, since the frames are displaced in the reparametrization step, the conjugacy is lost, and the conjugate direction needs to be reset at each iteration.
-In the final steps of the simulation, NLCG can be switched off.
-By doing this, the algorithm applies the steepest gradient as descent direction, which is more mathematically rigorous.
+In the final steps of the simulation, conjugacy can be switched off.
+By doing this, the algorithm applies the steepest gradient as descent direction.
 For what concerns the reparametrization step, we decided to use a linear interpolation step.
 Linear interpolation is computationally cheaper than the usual cubic interpolation, used within the string method, and more numerically stable.
 The only negative side of this choice is that the continuity up to the second derivative of $\vb q(s)$ is lost.
-However, the loss of analytical smoothness is counterbalaced by an increased number of frames, which results in a more dense discretization along $s$, generating a regular and well-behaved MEP.
+However, the loss of analytical smoothness is counterbalanced by the use of an high number of frames, which results in a more dense discretization along $s$, generating a regular and well-behaved MEP.

 The initial guess we used the ansatz for a single vortex $\psi(\vb r) = \tanh(- (\vb r - \vb r_0)^2) (x - x_0 + \textrm{i}(y-y_0))/|\vb r - \vb r_0|$ where $\vb r_0$ is the center of the vortex and it varies frame by frame.
 It starts from a point outside the superconductor at $s=0$ and moves toward the center of the specimen for $s=1$.
 Concerning the numerical extrema of the Hamiltonian~(\ref{eq:GLmodel}), the current density perpendicular to the boundary may slightly deviate from zero due to the limited accuracy of the finite-difference scheme.
 This discrepancy tends to zero with increasing mesh density.
 Strictly speaking, for non-extremum cases, i.e., configurations along the MEP except initial, sphaleron (saddle point) and final states, this behavior is not guaranteed.
 Therefore, we monitored the perpendicular component of the current, and it turned out that this value is negligible.
 The computer implementation is developed using the General Purpose GPU (GPGPU) paradigm.
 In particular, the core of the tool is implemented in CUDA C++ language and run on a NVIDIA Quadro P6000 GPU.